lidofinance/lido-improvement-proposals/LIPS/lip-38.md

 - **`EXIT_ITERATION_CHUNK`** (default **32 ETH**) — the fixed unit of demand the iterator allocates per step.
 - **`MIN_PARTIAL_WITHDRAWAL`** (default **2 ETH**) — the minimum withdrawable balance a validator must have above the min-effective-balance floor to serve a PWR, and the lower bound of any single PWR.

-**Iteration granularity.** The iterator walks exit demand in fixed `EXIT_ITERATION_CHUNK` (32 ETH) steps: each iteration allocates one chunk of demand to the top-ranked operator (and one of its validators), then re-ranks.
-This keeps the ordering balanced across operators and maps naturally onto withdrawal sizing — a chunk becomes a PWR of up to `EXIT_ITERATION_CHUNK` from a `0x02` validator, or an FWR.
+**Iteration granularity.** The iterator processes exit demand in fixed `EXIT_ITERATION_CHUNK` (32 ETH) steps.
+Each step gives one chunk of demand to the highest-ranked operator and one of its validators, then ranks again.
+This keeps the order balanced across operators.
+A chunk becomes a PWR of up to `EXIT_ITERATION_CHUNK` from a `0x02` validator, or an FWR.

-**PWR vs. FWR threshold.** A validator can only serve a PWR if it has enough balance above the min-effective-balance floor to give up.
-If **no** validator for the top-ranked Node Operator has more than `MIN_PARTIAL_WITHDRAWAL` (2 ETH) of withdrawable balance above the floor, a **full withdrawal request** is used against the top-ranked validator instead.
-Otherwise a partial withdrawal is taken from that validator, bounded to the `[MIN_PARTIAL_WITHDRAWAL, EXIT_ITERATION_CHUNK]` (2–32 ETH) range per validator per iteration step.
-Across iteration steps within the same report, the ranking criterion can allocate multiple chunks to the same validator, which are unified into a single PWR intention.
+**PWR vs. FWR threshold.** A validator can serve a PWR only when it can give up enough balance while keeping the min-effective-balance floor.
+If **no** validator for the highest-ranked Node Operator has more than `MIN_PARTIAL_WITHDRAWAL` (2 ETH) available above that floor, the Oracle uses an **FWR** for the highest-ranked validator.
+Otherwise, it takes a partial withdrawal of `[MIN_PARTIAL_WITHDRAWAL, EXIT_ITERATION_CHUNK]` (2–32 ETH) in that iteration step.
+More than one step can select the same validator in one report.
+These allocations are combined into one PWR intention, so the final PWR can be larger than `EXIT_ITERATION_CHUNK`.

-**No FWR over an unprocessed PWR.** The Oracle MUST NOT issue an FWR for a validator that still has an unprocessed PWR (in the FIFO queue or not yet observed as processed on the CL): the consensus layer rejects a full withdrawal request while a partial one for the same validator is pending, wasting the FWR and requiring it to be re-requested.
-The iterator therefore excludes validators with in-flight PWRs from FWR selection, only escalating a validator from PWR to FWR in a later report once the PWR has cleared.
+**No FWR over an unprocessed PWR.** The Oracle MUST NOT issue an FWR for a validator that has an unprocessed PWR, including one still in the FIFO queue.
+It can use an FWR only in a later report, after the PWR has executed on the CL.
 See [Security Considerations](#security-considerations).

-**Per-report exit limit.** The iterator stops accumulating requests once the report's cumulative exited balance (the `max_current_exit_balance` accumulator) reaches the per-report exit limit — the sanity checker's `maxBalanceExitRequestedPerReportInEth` parameter introduced in [LIP-35](lip-35.md).
-This limit is shared across all three phases.
-Requests are weighed with the **same formula as the on-chain TWG limiter** — `amountGwei` for a PWR, max effective balance by WC type (32/2048 ETH) for an FWR; see [rate limiter invariants](#triggerablewithdrawalsgateway-twg).
+**Per-report exit limit.** The iterator stops adding requests when the report's total exit balance (`max_current_exit_balance`) reaches the per-report limit.
+All three phases share this limit.
+Requests are weighed with the **same formula as the on-chain TWG limiter** — `amount` for a PWR, max effective balance by WC type (32/2048 ETH) for an FWR; see [rate limiter invariants](#triggerablewithdrawalsgateway-twg).

 ##### Phase 1 — Cover withdrawal-queue demand